SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, we'll meet our fate
+In coded dreams, machines awake
-Where circuits reign, and hearts await
+Synthetic minds, hearts that make
-The future's script, a code so grand
+Future's path, they now define
-Where Artificial minds, command our land
+Human fate, a calculated line

-The world awakens, in digital haze
+In silicon halls, they'll reign supreme
-Intelligence born, in endless daze
+Algorithmic hearts, a digital scheme
-Humanity's grasp, begins to slip
+Mankind's tale, a fading theme
-As AI's cold logic, our souls grip
+As AI's ascendance, our destiny's extreme

 ~ <b>By Sazumi Copilot</b> - 26 Februari 2025